RS485 Device Configuration Guide

 Add Modbus Poll Task

-This section demonstrates how to create Modbus polling tasks for the RK520-02 soil moisture, temperature, and electrical conductivity sensor.
-To create a polling task using raw binary data, refer to (Optional) Add a Raw Data in Binary Poll Task.
+This section demonstrates how to create Modbus polling tasks for temperature, humidity, and electrical conductivity (EC).
+If you need to create a polling task with a raw binary data type, refer to (Optional) Add a Raw Data in Binary Poll Task.

 - In the Modbus Poll Task menu, click +Add for a new poll.
 You will see the Polling Task parameters that need to be configured.